-Security Attribute Card Data Confidential parts Parts of the Card Data that should stay confidential and not been stored in the Wallet Secret parts of the card number CVV User Authorization Part of D.Payment_Data specifying the explicit authorization of the S.User 1 1 "yes" "no" Erase Data Part of D.User_Configuration which, when enabled, erases the data on the device after 10 consecutive attempts to unlock it using the wrong passcode.
-1 1 "enabled" "disabled" (default) BioAuth Unlock Part of D.User_Configuration, authorization to use biometric authentication for unlocking a device, "selected" or "not selected" by the User.
-1 1 "selected" "not selected" (default) BioAuth AP Part of D.User_Configuration, authorization to use biometric authentication for Apple Pay operations, "selected" or "not selected" by the User.
-1 1 "selected" (default) "not selected" Watch Unlock Authorization to use the paired Apple Watch to unlock the TOE if Face ID has detected S.User is wearing a mask 1 1 "enabled" "disabled" (default) Apple OS public key The public key used to check the authenticity of a new version of D.OS. - Part of installed D.OS
+Security Attribute Card Data Confiden- tial parts Parts of the Card Data that should stay confidential and not been stored in the Wallet - Secret parts of the card number CVV User Authorization Part of D.Payment_Data specifying the explicit authoriza- tion of the S.User 1 1 "yes" "no" Erase Data Part of D.User_Configuration which, when enabled, eras- es the data on the device after 10 consecutive attempts to unlock it using the wrong passcode.
+1.1 "enabled" "disabled" (default) BioAuth Unlock Part of D.User_Configuration, authorization to use bio- metric authentication for unlocking a locked device, "se- lected" or "not selected" by the User. - "selected" "not selected" (default) BioAuth AP Part of D.User_Configuration, authorization to use bio- metric authentication for Apple Pay operations, "se- lected" or "not selected" by the User. "selected" (default) "not selected" Apple OS public key The public key used to check the authenticity of a new version of D.OS. - Part of installed D.OS OS_signature Part of the OS file that is checked by the TOE before up- dating D.OS - Part of the update file

-Security Attribute OS_signature Part of the OS file that is checked by the TOE before updating D.OS - Part of the update file Passcode_off Part of D.SEP_Configuration, configuration of the OS allowing to use the device without any authentication.
-When enabled, the TSF should disable biometric authentication and Apple Pay. - "disabled" (default) "enable"
+Security Attribute Passcode_off Part of D.SEP_Configuration, configuration of the OS al- lowing to use the device without any authentication.
+When enabled, the TSF should disable biometric authen- tication and Apple Pay.
+1.1 "disabled" (default) "enable"